260 Waymouth Street, Adelaide, South AustraliaSA 5000

 'Bicycle mechanic' has now been reclassified to Level 3, the same as an automotive mechanic.

-This is a huge win for the Australian bike industry, who have been lobbying for a long time to get bike mechanics the professional recognition they deserve.
+This is a huge win for the Australian bike industry, who have been lobbying for years to get bike mechanics the professional recognition they deserve.

-As bicycle mechanic is now finally classified a skilled trade, the Bicycle Industry Association can apply for it to be officially recognised as a skill shortage area.
+As bicycle mechanic is now finally classified a skilled trade, the Bicycle Industry Association can also apply for it to be recognised as a skill shortage area.

 This means we may see new certifications, qualifications, apprenticeships and industry support in the coming years.
 (Fingers crossed.)